Bill Roemer: 2024 polling place incident

 On November 5, 2024, during the general election, Roemer was involved in an incident at a polling place in Cuyahoga Falls, Ohio.
 According to reports, Roemer was accused of causing a disturbance and yelling at an 82-year-old poll worker.
 Law enforcement documents indicated that Roemer was "disrespectful" and created a scene at the polling location.
 The incident was reported to local authorities, and Roemer later addressed the situation publicly.

+Committee assignments

+As of June 2026, Roemer serves on the following committees in the Ohio House.